signalfx/signalfx-java/README.md

         });
 ```

-#### Adding Dimensions and SignalFuse metadata to Codahale metrics
+#### Adding Dimensions and SignalFx metadata to Codahale metrics

-You can add SignalFuse specific metadata to codahale metrics by using
+You can add SignalFx specific metadata to codahale metrics by using
 the MetricMetadata of the reporter.
 When you use MetricMetadata, rather
 than register your metric directly with the metricRegistry, you should
 call the .register() method you get from the call forMetric().
 This will